boazsegev/facil.io/docs/index.md

 ## Further reading

-The code in this project is heavily commented and the header files could (and probably should) be used for the actual documentation.
+The code in this project is heavily commented and the header files could (and probably should) be used as the actual documentation.

 However, experience shows that a quick reference guide is immensely helpful and that Doxygen documentation is ... well ... less helpful and harder to navigate (I'll leave it at that for now).